HansikaSachdeva/Sales-Management-Power-BI-and-SQL-/README.md

 Database used is the AdventureWorks sample database

-Required tables have been edited using SQL, converted to csv files and uploaded to Power BI
+Required tables have been edited using SQL, converted to csv files and uploaded to Power BI.
+Version 1 are the original tables, and version 2 have been cleaned and edited according to requirements.

 Finished Sales Overview Dashboard uploaded